linnarsson-lab/ceftools/README.md

 	cef view			- interactively navigate the matrix cef transpose 		- transpose the file
-	cef sort			- sort by row attribute or by specific column cef select			- select rows that match given criteria cef join		  	- join two datasets by given attributes cef add 			- add attribute or header with constant value
+	cef sort			- sort by row attribute or by specific column cef sort --spin 	- sort rows by the SPIN algorithm cef select			- select rows that match given criteria cef join		  	- join two datasets by given attributes cef add 			- add attribute or header with constant value